-The differences between the formats used by the National Treasury and the Reserve Bank are mainly in the structure of the accounts presented compared to that of the GFS, as well as the use of different labelling for some items.
+The differences between the formats used by the National Treasury and the Reserve Bank are mainly in the structure of the accounts presented, as well as the use of different labelling for some items.
 It is possible, however, to accurately convert the South African government tables into a GFS table for international comparison, given that the same classification basis is used at a detailed level.